ledn-reviewer/ledn-frontend-challenge-ui/README.md

 * Organize the UI to the best of your knowledge and judgment.
   * All available data can be found in the `DataExample` component.
-* Do not use any existing UI library.
+* Do not use any existing UI library or framework (nothing like Tailwind, Bootstrap or Material UI for instance).
+  * Reset / normalize stylesheets are allowed.
 * Provide screenshots or recording of the final implementation.